Video Conferencing in Telemedicine. Start Providing Consultations Online

 Using video can attract more patients

-Online consultations are difficult to implement in a clinical environment, but they are extremely suitable for a small private practice.
+Video conferencing in telemedicine is difficult to implement in a clinical environment, but they are extremely suitable for a small private practice.
 Remember, offering your patients professional advice without the need for them to take time off work, travel and wait on the phone just to make an appointment, is a highly attractive service.
 There will be people who prefer the ease of access to the hospital’s cumbersome appointments.

 Video is more sparing